How do I carry my money when traveling the world?

 Really, it’s that ‘travel blogger secret’ by those that claim to be travel experts but can barely lift their suitcases.

-Simply, the exchange rates – usually – are worse and they may impose a commission and an extra fee.
+Simply, the exchange rates are usually worse and they may impose a commission and/or an extra fee.
 Go to an ATM.

 Failing that, bite the bullet and exchange enough to get you thru the stress of being stuck, and then enjoy a drink or two!